elusivecodes/FyreDB/README.md

     - `port` is a number indicating the MySQL port, and will default to *3306*.
     - `collation` is a string representing the collation, and will default to "*utf8mb4_unicode_ci*".
     - `charset` is a string representing the character set, and will default to "*utf8mb4*".
-    - `compress` is a boolean indicating whether to enable compression, andw ill default to *true*.
+    - `compress` is a boolean indicating whether to enable compression, and will default to *true*.
     - `timeout` is a number indicating the connection timeout.
     - `ssl` is an array containing SSL options.
         - `key` is a string representing the path to the key file.